sphinx-doc/sphinx/doc/rest.rst

-If you want to use some substitutions for all documents, put them into a separate file and include it into all documents you want to use them in, using the :dir:`include` directive.
+If you want to use some substitutions for all documents, put them into a separate file and include it into all documents you want to use them in, using the :rst:dir:`include` directive.
 Be sure to give the include file a file name extension differing from that of other source files, to avoid Sphinx finding it as a standalone document.